Juustoleipä: Grilled Cheese Without the Bread

 Well, I loved this, but where can a person find such a thing?

 Thanks!
-We’re happy to hook you up: https://www.wisconsincheeseman.com/artisanal-cheese/bread-cheese/index.cat
+We’re happy to help you!
+Please visit this link: https://www.wisconsincheeseman.com/artisanal-cheese/bread-cheese/index.cat

 I’m in the Driftless Area of Wisconsin and while there aren’t as many cheese factories around as there used to be, there are plenty around, at least one per village.
 I’ve seen bread cheese around and I saw it the other day at the Shell station convenience store.
 So I looked it up.
 Can’t wait to try it.
 But I miss regular Harvarti.
 I really like brick and Havarti.